 What they found was that besides eating 50% of their diet from animal fat their rate of heart disease was 10X lower than the white population in the United States. (r)

 Surely this was impossible, so in the 1980s researchers looked back to Greenland to find that Eskimos eating a diet most similar to their traditional diet had heart disease at the miniscule rate of just 3.5%.
 But this was not the case with those who had greater contact with a modern diet. (r, r)

 A study estimated that they ate 66% of their daily calories from animal fat, averaging over 600 milligrams of cholesterol per day and heart attacks were essentially unknown among the Masai.

 These meat-based societies didn’t suffer from the epidemics of modern diseases.
-Cancers were virtual absent.
+Cancers were virtually absent.
 The world’s #1 killer, heart disease, was nowhere to be found.
 Diabetes, obesity, high blood pressure were all absent as long as modern agricultural foods were absent. (r)

 From the Sami of northern Scandinavia to the Inuit of Greenland to the American Plain Indians – all were healthier than we are today – all evidence for a meat-based diet.

 Stone Age Bodies in a Fast Food World